 Situation Action to be Taken

 a) For Morning Classes and Examinations

-If either of the warnings is All morning classes and examinations

-in force at or after 6:00am commencing before 1:30pm will be cancelled

-and the examinations will be re-scheduled to

-a specific date according to the contingency
+If either of the warnings is in force at or after 6:00am All morning classes and examinations commencing before 1:30pm will be cancelled and the examinations will be re-scheduled to a specific date according to the contingency arrangement.

-arrangement.

 b) For Afternoon Classes and Examinations

-If either of the warnings is All afternoon classes and examinations

-cancelled between 6:01am and commencing at any time from 1:30pm to

-11:00am 5:30pm will be held as scheduled.
+If either of the warnings is cancelled between 6:01am and 11:00am All afternoon classes and examinations commencing at any time from 1:30pm to 5:30pm will be held as scheduled.

-Situation Action to be Taken If either of the warnings is All afternoon classes and examinations in force at or after 11:00am commencing at any time from 1:30pm to 5:30pm will be cancelled and the examinations will be re-scheduled to a specific date according to the contingency arrangement. c) For Evening Classes and Exam ıminations If either of the warnings is All evening classes and examinations cancelled at or before 3:00pm scheduled for 5:30pm and after will be held as scheduled.
+Situation Action to be Taken If either of the warnings is All afternoon classes and examinations in force at or after 11:00am commencing at any time from 1:30pm to 5:30pm will be cancelled and the examinations will be re-scheduled to a specific date according to the contingency arrangement. c) For Evening Classes and Exam minations If either of the warnings is All evening classes and examinations cancelled at or before 3:00pm scheduled for 5:30pm and after will be held as scheduled.
 If either of the warnings is All evening classes and examinations cancelled between 3:01pm and scheduled for 6:30pm and after will be held as 4:00pm scheduled.
 If either of the warnings is All evening classes and examinations will be in force at or after 4:00pm cancelled and the examinations will be re- scheduled to a specific date according to the contingency arrangement.